Aurastorm/NIDAS-Ore-Processing/README.md

 # NIDAS Ore Processing
  This is a module for [NIDAS](https://github.com/S4mpsa/NIDAS), a piece of software for the OpenComputers Minecraft mod.

+ # NOTICE

+ THIS MODULE HAS BEEN MERGED INTO NIDAS AND THEREFORE THIS REPO WILL NOT BE UPDATED.
+TO USE THIS MODULE, JUST INSTALL NIDAS.

 ## Features
 * Sorts incoming ores to be processed as the user desires, using 7 different processing chains